 This post may contain affiliate links.
 Read my disclosure policy.

-Why Do We Love these Gluten Free Mini Muffins?
+Why You’ll Love These Gluten Free Mini Muffins

-You might think it’s an awful lot of carrots and zucchini being held together by just a little batter but just fill a 24-cup mini muffin tin and they will bake up perfectly.
-These mini muffins will be fully loaded with veggie goodness, but you don’t have to tell the kiddos.
-Yes, they are actually picky kid-approved!
+- So many veggies.
+It seems like a lot of carrots and zucchini being held together by just a little batter, but if you fill a 24-cup mini muffin tin, they will bake up perfectly and fully loaded with veggie goodness.

-- Gluten free flour – the gluten free flour mixture is a simple blend of brown rice flour, tapioca starch, and potato starch
+- Gluten free flour – the gluten free flour mixture is a simple blend of brown rice flour, tapioca starch, and potato starch.
+You can also replace these flours and starches with 1:1 GF baking flour.

 - Cinnamon